microsoft/fluentui/rfcs/convergence/as-prop.md

 }
 ```

-**Retrospective note:** It was required to support React elements in `as` prop for [Semantic UI React](https://github.com/Semantic-Org/Semantic-UI-React) due elements composition:
+**Retrospective note:** It was required to support React elements in `as` prop for [Semantic UI React](https://github.com/Semantic-Org/Semantic-UI-React) due to element composition:

 ```tsx
 <>